pothamsettivarun/driver-telemetry-toolkit/README.md

 - embedded interactive GUI plots; and
 - additional tests against varied cars, tracks, sample rates, and channel schemas.

-## Windows executable

-The repository is intentionally source-first.
-A Windows executable is not committed because generated binaries add size, obscure the implementation, and become stale.
-If a no-install build is useful later, publish it as a versioned GitHub Release asset with build instructions and a checksum.

 ## License and attribution

 This project is distributed under the [GNU General Public License v3.0](LICENSE.txt).
 It vendors the GPL-3.0 [`ldparser`](https://github.com/gotzl/ldparser) module; see [NOTICE.md](NOTICE.md) for the exact upstream revision and attribution.